karakun/karakun.github.io/_posts/2022-10-26-basel-one-conference-report.md

   image: post
 ---

 BaselOne 2022 conference took place on October 19, 2022 in the Markthalle.
 As we were quite a few people from Karakun attending, be it as participants, speakers or organizer, we would like to share our impressions in this blog post.
-Some hardfacts first:
+Some hard facts first:

 ## BaselOne 22 in figures
 BaselOne is a yearly event organized by the eponymous association existing of [Karakun AG](https://karakun.com), [Bluesky IT-Solutions AG](https://bluesky-it.ch) and [Baloise Insurance](https://baloise.com).

 In total, BaselOne 22 offered 26 talks by 29 speaker and 4 workshops to 160 paying attendees.
-All in all, almost 350 hours of organization time were spent to make all this happen.
+All in all, almost 350 hours of organization time were spent to make it all happen.

 ## Talks

-As said, there were 26 talks and it was challanging to choose which to attend
+As said, there were 26 talks, and it was challenging to choose which to attend

 ### ???